 Also know as the National Cultural Center, the Opera haouse was opened in 1988 and was built as a grant from the Japanese government to its Egyptian counterpart in the south of Zamalek, very close to Cairo Tower.

-The opera building contains many different cultural and entertainment centers, museums and works of art, whilst hosting the world famous Omar Khairat group each month.
+The opera building contains many different cultural and entertainment centres, museums and works of art, whilst hosting the world famous Omar Khairat group each month.
 Daily cultural activities and events keep visitors who follow the Opera’s schedule in a volatile cycle of cultural trips.

 Baron Empain Palace